 Carousels are a common website gorilla; the content might be beautiful, useful and relevant but carousels are just part of the furniture, not a functional part of a customer’s journey.
 They change automatically and don’t require input.
 People are unlikely to notice elements that just do their thing in the background.
 This particular inattention blindness may account for the lack of engagement with carousels and similar content.
 People keep repeating this mistake though!

 There are ways to show your users the gorilla that are more likely to get it noticed.
 If you want to introduce additional content or features, consider which point in your user’s journey they seem useful or relevant.
 This point is where they’re most likely to attract attention.

-If you want to introduce something completely unexpected and unrelated to what the user is doing, but that is still to the user’s benefit, you may need to interrupt the flow of what they’re doing entirely with the information, so they can’t proceed without taking it in.
-This is a suitable tactic to use if the information is something that might be detrimental to the user to miss (we’re talking critical facts here, not 1000-page legalese terms and conditions).
+If you want to introduce something completely unexpected and unrelated to what the user is doing, but that is still to the user’s benefit, you may need to interrupt the flow of what they’re doing entirely with the information.
+This is so that they can’t proceed without taking it in.
+This is a suitable tactic to use if the information is something that might be detrimental to the user to miss.
+And we’re talking critical facts here, not 1000-page legalese T&Cs.
 In this case, it’s acceptable to interrupt a user to let them know.

 The risk with this gorilla tactic is that if interrupting your user journey is ultimately detrimental to a user achieving their goal, you will reduce the percentage of people who choose to complete that goal with you.
 It should be used sparingly, and only when the information is crucial.